brunosouza-justauto/eng/memory-bank/progress.md

 - Type safety enhancements completed in key service files
 - PWA update notification system fixed and improved
 - Manifest and service worker implemented for offline support
+- Fixed issue with 0-second rest times being incorrectly converted to nulls in database
+- Enhanced workout session interface with improved UI elements and exercise information

 ## Recent Improvements
 - Added automatic detection of when all sets are completed (100% progress)